kostasthanos/Social-Network-in-Cpp/README.md

 # Social-Network-in-C++
- A simple C++ example of social media.
+ A simple C++ example of a social network.
 ## How to run the program (Ubuntu)
 **1.** Open terminal.